Artory/drf-hal-json/README.md

         return 'application/zip'
 ```

+See the implementation of `HalFileField` to see how a URL-producing
+serializer (by default `FileField` serializes to a URL) can be included
+in `_links`.

 `HalContributeToLinkField` can be used for any model-level relation
 which are not explicitly linked using `HalHyperlinkedRelatedField`.
 In this case, `HalContributeToLinkField` can be used to adorn the `self`